KNOW Workplace Cancer

 Within workplaces, there may be many different carcinogens that a worker may be exposed to.
 Often workers are exposed at higher concentrations and for longer periods of time than people in other environments and therefore have a higher risk of developing a cancer that was caused by their work.

 The International Agency for Research on Cancer (IARC) reviews and evaluates scientific literature on carcinogens.
-By January 2018, IARC had identified 201 known and probable cancer causing agents and circumstances; exposure to a number of these agents occurs within the workplace.
+As of June 2020 IARC has identified 203 known and probable cancer causing agents and circumstances; exposure to a number of these agents occurs within the workplace.

 Cancer Council Australia has developed resources (fact sheets, toolbox videos, posters etc.) on a range of common Australian workplace carcinogens.